Azure-Samples/Cross-Tenant-Communication-Using-Azure-Service-Bus/README.md

 1. Navigate to Azure AD click "New Registration".
 1. Enter the name for the service principal and choose "Accounts in any organization (Any Azure AD directory - Multitenant)".
 1. Add - Web - "https://microsoft.com" as the redirect URI.
-1. Register and take note of the application id as well as the client id.
+1. Register and take note of the application (client) ID value.

 ### Create a New Client Secret

 1. Once you have created a Multi-Tenant application above navigate to "Clients&Secrets".
 1. Create a new client secret by choosing "New Client Secret".
 1. Enter secret details and generate the secret.
 1. Save the generated secret in a safe location.
-This combined with the client id is your client credentials that will be required to exchange the code, in authorization code flow, for an id Token in the next step.
+This combined with the client ID is your client credentials that will be required to exchange the code, in authorization code flow, for an ID Token in the next step.

 ### Azure Function - HTTP Triggered